-Mount Pleasant is “ground zero” for establishing development impact fees as a way to help pay for the rapid growth in the community.
-The town is under pressure to find ways to fund development related costs and is at the forefront in the state to establish the impact fees.
-Most of the counties and municipalities in the state including the three largest cities and Myrtle Beach do not have development impact fees to deal with infrastructure related costs.
+Mount Pleasant has established development impact fees as a way to help pay for the rapid growth in the community.
+The town is under pressure to find ways to fund development-related costs and is at the forefront in the state to establish the impact fees.
+Most of the counties in the state don’t have development impact fees to deal with infrastructure-related costs.

 “Mount Pleasant is ground zero for all this – I think everyone in South Carolina would agree – although Beaufort (County) is not far behind,” said D. Paul Sommerville, chairman of the Beaufort County Council, in a report to the Post & Courier.